Certified Self Insurance

 - Actuarial Reports - An actuarial report will be due with the Annual Renewal Report that is filed after your company has completed three full years of certified self-insurance experience, and every three years thereafter.
 SIR may require an interim or special actuarial report for circumstances deemed necessary.

-- Covered Locations - Any additions or deletions to your covered location list should be promptly provided to your SIR Account Coordinator to ensure that any change is covered under the certificate.
+- Covered Locations - Any additions or deletions to your covered location list should be promptly provided to your SIR Account Manager to ensure that any change is covered under the certificate.
 A request to add significant subsidiary operations or new subsidiaries may be subject to an on-site safety program inspection prior to extending coverage under your certificate.

 - Voluntary Withdrawal